-- Plans, prioritizes, assigns, directs, schedules, and supervises work of JCESA employees and services. - Develops objectives and implements policies, procedures, and operating standards. - Monitors programs, operations, and personnel for compliance with local, state rules, regulations, and guidelines. - Coordinates, and monitors continuous quality improvement (CQI) issues under the direction of the JCESA Medical Director or designee and works with others to ensure EMS systems excellence. - Performs evaluations of personnel in classroom, clinical, and field setting to monitor the effectiveness of services provided by JCESA personnel. - Prepares and manages JCESA budget.
+- Overall responsibility of JCESA employees and services. - Develops objectives and implements policies, procedures, and operating standards. - Monitors programs, operations, and personnel for compliance with local, state rules, regulations, and guidelines. - Prepares and manages JCESA budget.
 Along with JCESA Chairman presents budget requests to Jefferson County Commission.
 Approves expenditures and recommends adjustments as necessary.
-Keeps JCESA Chairman informed of all contacts with Jefferson County Commissioners. - Represents JCESA and serves a liaison at City, County, and State levels, to Jefferson County Commission and outside agencies and professional organizations. - Keeps informed of national trends in Fire and Emergency Medical Services including innovations in education, services, and response to change. - Analyzes existing and proposed legislation to determine impact on Fire and Emergency Medical Services. - Researches and prepares applications for Federal, State and private grants to implement programs and administer grants.
+Keeps JCESA Chairman informed of all contacts with Jefferson County Commissioners. - Represents JCESA and serves a liaison at City, County, and State levels, to Jefferson County Commission and outside agencies and professional organizations. - Keeps informed of national trends in Fire and Emergency Medical Services including innovations in education, services, and response to change. - Analyzes existing and proposed legislation to determine impact on Fire and Emergency Medical Services. - Researches and prepares applications for Federal, State and private grants to implement programs and administer grants. - Primary Fire and EMS representative when the Emergency Operations Center is activated.